User Tools

 System Connector

 The system connector is used for a connected disc player.
-It enables the RCA-input for the player and also transfers signals like power-toggle or remote control.
+It enables the RCA-input for the player and also transfers signals like power-toggle.

 It uses proprietary 8‑pin DIN connector (find the cable under name “MINI DIN 8-PIN MD8”).